 APOD: 2019 April 28 - All of Mercury

 Explanation: Only six years ago, the entire surface of planet Mercury was finally mapped.
-Detailed observations of the innermost planet's surprising crust began when the robotic have been ongoing since the robotic MESSENGER spacecraft first passed Mercury in 2008 and continued until its controlled crash landing in 2015.
+Detailed observations of the innermost planet's surprising crust began when the robotic MESSENGER spacecraft first passed Mercury in 2008 and continued until its controlled crash landing in 2015.
 Previously, much of the Mercury's surface was unknown as it is too far for Earth-bound telescopes to see clearly, while the Mariner 10 flybys in the 1970s observed only about half.
 The featured video is a compilation of thousands of images of Mercury rendered in exaggerated colors to better contrast different surface features.
 Visible on the rotating world are rays emanating from a northern impact that stretch across much of the planet, while about half-way through the video the light colored Caloris Basin rotates into view, a northern ancient impact feature that filled with lava.
 Recent analysis of MESSENGER data indicates that Mercury has a solid inner core.

 APOD: 2017 December 11 - Mercury Visualized from MESSENGER